allenai/tailor/CONTRIBUTING.md

         mypy .

-    We also strive to maintain high test coverage, so most contributions should include additions to [the unit tests](https://github.com/allenai/my_package/tree/main/tests).
+    We also strive to maintain high test coverage, so most contributions should include additions to [the unit tests](https://github.com/allenai/tailor/tree/main/tests).
 These tests are run with [`pytest`](https://docs.pytest.org/en/latest/), which you can use to locally run any test modules that you've added or changed.

-    For example, if you've fixed a bug in `my_package/a/b.py`, you can run the tests specific to that module with
+    For example, if you've fixed a bug in `tailor/a/b.py`, you can run the tests specific to that module with

         pytest -v tests/a/b_test.py

     Our CI will automatically check that test coverage stays above a certain threshold (around 90%).
 To check the coverage locally in this example, you could run

-        pytest -v --cov my_package.a.b tests/a/b_test.py
+        pytest -v --cov tailor.a.b tests/a/b_test.py

     If your contribution involves additions to any public part of the API, we require that you write docstrings for each function, method, class, or module that you add.